kannankvs/md2/Sonic-Roadmap-Planning.md

 **NOTE**

-* Platform APIs will be backward compatible in 201908, will be cut over to new APIs in the next release
+* Platform APIs will be backwards compatible in 201908, will be cut over to new APIs in the next release